Pediophobia and Agalmatophilia

 In human form, Charles Lee Ray (his name is a combination of notorious killers Charles Manson, James Earl Ray and Harvey Oswald) is just another weasel-faced small-time murderer who can’t catch a break.
 Transformed into Chucky, he’s a wisecracking invincible who never sleeps, whose bright, polymer-blue eyes make him seem innocent of any wrong-doing.
-Chucky can go places and do things (mainly kill people) that Charles Lee Ray could only dream of, and this is a key part of the doll’s appeal throughout the franchise.
+Chucky can go far more places and do more things (mainly kill people) than Charles Lee Ray can dream of.
+These supernatural powers are a key element of his appeal throughout the franchise.

 Child’s Play (1988)

-For a doll, he’s got depth
+For a doll, Chucky’s got depth

 His fatal flaw, a human, beating heart, encased in a plastic chest, is a grisly touch, straight out of Edgar Allen Poe, and ties Child’s Play to the body horror of this era.
 Charles Lee Ray undergoes a similar transformation to Seth Brundle in The Fly, meshing his human form with an Other.
-But while Seth is a victim of science gone wrong, and can find no way back, Charles has faith that he can defy the curse.
+But while Seth is a victim of science gone wrong and can find no way back, Charles believes he can wriggle out of the curse.
 Where medicine fails, magic will prevail.

-- Tom Holland’s commentary -- downloadable thanks to Icons of Fright.com
+- Tom Holland’s commentary – downloadable thanks to Icons of Fright.com

-- Love in the Age of Silicone -- an exploration of agalmatophilia by Meghan Laslocky
+- Love in the Age of Silicone – an exploration of agalmatophilia by Meghan Laslocky